Classic Inca Trail to Machu Picchu is a popular way to reach Machu Picchu from Cusco. It covers an overall distance of 25 miles (40 kilometres).

 We will stop for lunch at a town called, Tarayoc at around 0100 PM.
 From here we will hike for another two hours to our first camp site called Wayllabamba .

-In the evening we will be serving a cup of hot chocolate or tea accompanied with pop corn, empanadas and some snacks.
+After a full day hike it will be nice to relish a cup of hot chocolate or tea accompanied with pop corn, empanadas and some snacks.
 At night we will serve a Novo Andean meal for dinner before you crawl into your tents.

 The second day of Inca Trail to Machu Picchu is considered to be quite challenging.
 After relishing on a nutritious breakfast, we will start hiking uphill to the highest point of the trek, called the DEAD WOMAN’S PASS at 4,215 meters (13,825 feet).